pallets/flask/docs/templating.rst

 Templates
 =========

 Flask leverages Jinja as its template engine.
-You are obviously free to use a different template engine, but you still have to install Jinja to run Flask itself.
+You are free to use a different template engine, but you still have to install Jinja to run Flask itself.
 This requirement is necessary to enable rich extensions.
 An extension can depend on Jinja being present.

+Note: Flask's template rendering behavior is explained in more detail in the official Jinja documentation linked below.

 This section only gives a very quick introduction into how Jinja is integrated into Flask.
 If you want information on the template